portxchange/developer-documentation/README.md

-# Port-Xchange API documentation
+# PortXchange API documentation

-The documentation in this repository describes Port-Xchange APIs and the ways how to integrate with them.
+The documentation in this repository describes PortXchange APIs and the ways how to integrate with them.

 To get started, please, review the [Getting started](/index.md) guide or jump straight to the specific [Getting started: Receiving data](/receiving-data/index.md) or